imtyM/moo-server/notes.md

 # Notes

+## Critical
+- Convert the image processing functions and stuff into a class

+## Optomising image processing
 - Downscale images
 - We need to better pre processing
   - NB: Make the shape matcher better, and less scared